 I was at a book fair late 2018, a beautiful spring-bordering-on-summer day.
-I put up my banner; I made my table all nice and pretty, put up an umbrella for shade, put some scatter cushions down for comfortable seating, arranged my books in what I hoped was an attractive manner, and got ready to talk to people about my book.
+I put up my banner, I made my table all nice and pretty, put up an umbrella for shade, put some scatter cushions down for comfortable seating, arranged my books – The original paperback for Discovering Leigh – in what I hoped was an attractive manner, and got ready to talk to people about my book.

-Allow me a digression: Designing book covers is 33% art, 33% science, and 34% roll the dice and take your chances.
-Some people may say they know how to do it, but looking at covers in general, it’s a hit and miss affair.
+(Side note: designing book covers is 33% art, 33% science, and 34% roll the dice and take your chances.
+Some people may say they know how to do it, but looking at covers in general, it’s a hit and miss affair!)

-It seems in Romance, dudes lose their shirts all the time.
-And in horror, the eye is the go-to trope like gramma’s never-fail dumpling recipe.
-(Not my images, got them off the Internet—apologies if they are your copyright.)
+It seems in romance dudes lose their shirts all the time.
+And in horror the eye is the go-to recipe like gramma’s never-fail dumplings.

-I had half a dozen covers that I sent out for A-B testing before the first cover got the final nod.
-The main reason the cover got the nod is because it is elegant, and it captures the essence of who Leigh is perfectly.
+I had half a dozen covers that I sent out for A-B testing before the original cover got the final nod.
+The main reason the cover got the nod, is because it is elegant, and it captures the essence of who Leigh is perfectly.
 It bloody works!
-But only if you read the book… (Reactions to my A-B testing?
+But only if you read the book… (The other covers?
 “Too sexy.”
 “Not sexy enough.”
 “Whoa, I can’t read that with my kids around the house!”
 “What the hell is that?”
 “I can’t believe you even considered that.”)

-Digression aside, I sit at this wonderful venue with my friends, and interact with people and I found out the most common question from passersby is “so, who is Leigh?”
+So, side note aside, I sit at this wonderful venue interact with the people and I find the most common question from passers by is “so, who is Leigh?”
 A question I still have to figure out my 30-second elevator response to.
-But one lady picked up my book, asked me the ‘who is Leigh’ question, and she immediately stopped herself: “Never mind, she smokes, I won’t like her.”
+But one lady picked up my book, asked me the ‘who is Leigh’ question, and immediately stopped herself: “never mind, she smokes, I won’t like her.”

-Yes, my female lead, Leigh McCabe, is a smoker.
+And the truth is, yes, Leigh is a smoker.
 And she was always going to be one.
-Since my first draughts of the book many, many years ago (2003, to be exact), while I was still trying to figure out how to tell the story, Leigh had her love affair with cigarettes.
-Why, though?
+Since my first drafts of the book many, many years ago, while I was still trying to figure out how to tell the story, Leigh had her love affair with her cigarettes.
+Why though?
 Is it necessary?
 Is it needed?
-Surely it is a bad example?
+Surely, it is a bad example?

 Now for the joke: I don’t smoke.
 Never have, and probably never will.
 Never even taken a puff out of curiosity.
-Cigarettes freak me out in general, and I won’t touch a lit cigarette – even unlit ones.
+Not even from my ex’s Vogue Slims.
+Cigarettes freak me out in general, and I won’t touch a cigarette – even unlit ones.
 In my world, an ashtray is just one level below fresh dog poop in terms of disgust.
-(Which is second only to politicians!).
-And the same applies to my wife.
+(Which is in turn second only to politicians!).
+And the same applies to my wife: cigarettes get the eeewww response from her.
 But both my parents smoke.
 My father looks like a steam train at full tilt almost every waking hour of the day.
 (He probably smoked up a nice Rolls Royce in his lifetime!).
 My brother and his wife are smokers.
 As are all my cousins.
 The vast majority of my friends are smokers.
-Every girl I’ve dated before Andrea were smokers.
+Every girl I’ve dated before Prim were smokers.
 The bulk of the models and makeup artists I work with are smokers.
 And you know what?
 All these people are wonderful people.
-Their nicotine habit may be considered unpleasant, unpalatable and so politically incorrect as to border on the greatest sin one can commit without imprisonment.
-But none of them are worth dismissing outright as human being with real lives and real feelings simply because they smoke!
+Their nicotine habit may be considered unpleasant, unpalatable and so politically incorrect as to border on the greatest sin one can commit without going to jail for it.
+But none of them are worth dismissing outright simply because they smoke!
 Put another way: do not judge those who sin differently than you.

 Yes, dear critic, my female lead smokes.
-And so bloody what?
-She is human.
-So before you dismiss her out of hand: pick up the book and discover the human purposefully hiding herself behind that cigarette.
+And so bloody what: she is human.
+So, before you dismiss her out of hand: pick up the book, and discover the human purposefully hiding herself behind that cigarette.
 You may go on an adventure with her – one you may have never imagined.
 One that has overwhelmingly good reviews on Goodreads.
-I think it would be unfair to everyone—me as writer, the audience as reader, and most of all, Leigh as character—to sanitise her to appease the prejudicial and politically correct.
+I think it would be unfair to everyone: me as writer, the audience as reader – and most of all, Leigh – to sanitise her in order to appease the prejudicial and politically correct.

-And now for the bigger joke: The (ex)cover model, the beautiful Ami-Raine, does not smoke either.
-At the photoshoot where I shot what was to become the cover, Discovering Leigh was not even a fantasy, never mind a possibility.
+And now for the bigger joke: The original cover model, the beautiful Ami-Raine, does not smoke either.
+At the photo shoot where I shot what was to become the cover, Discovering Leigh’s cover was not even a fantasy, never mind a possibility.
 But my subconscious saw an opportunity, took it, and Ami-Raine was game enough to play along.
 Thank you, Ami.